 Facial lacerations, fractures, and dental damage can result from striking the windshield, pavement, or vehicle body.
 Beyond physical pain, these injuries may leave permanent scars or require reconstructive surgery.

 Scarring and disfigurement substantially increase non-economic damages due to their effect on self-esteem, social interactions, and emotional health.
-A lawyer ensures that cosmetic surgery costs and psychological impacts are included in the claim valuation rather than treated as incidental expenses.
+A lawyer works to ensure that cosmetic surgery costs and psychological impacts are included in the claim valuation rather than treated as incidental expenses.

 Pelvic and Hip Injuries